 As the name of each option implies, White Noise generates full spectrum white noise of equal power at all frequencies, and Pink Noise and Brown Noise each generate noise where the power on the audio spectrum is inversely proportional to the frequency.

-In simpler terms, White Noise is louder in higher frequencies, and Pink Noise and Brown Noise are attenuated towards higher frequencies (brown noise even more so than pink noise).
+In simpler terms, White Noise is louder in higher frequencies, and Pink Noise and Brown Noise are more quiet towards higher frequencies (brown noise even more so than pink noise).